agostini01/rms-norm-exercise/README.md

 Root Mean Square (RMS) normalization is a technique used to normalize the amplitude of a signal.
 It is used in many signal processing applications, such as audio processing, image processing, and data analysis.
-It is also a layer in the `LLama2` model, which is a state-of-the-art model for machine translation.
+It is also a layer in the `LLama2` model, which is a state-of-the-art Gen AI model.

 In the [paper](https://dl.acm.org/doi/pdf/10.5555/3454287.3455397) "Root Mean Square Layer Normalization" by Zhang and Sennrich, the authors hypothesize that the re-scaling invariance is the reason for success of LayerNorm, rather than re-centering invariance.
 As such, they propose a new normalization technique called Root Mean Square Layer Normalization (RMSNorm) that normalizes the input activations to have unit root mean square (RMS) value.